 Having certain health conditions like asthma can make exposure to irritants more bothersome.

 - poor air quality

 - smoke, whether from tobacco, cannabis, fire, or vehicles

 - chemical fumes from sources like household cleaning supplies, pesticides, and industrial chemicals

 Medical causes of itchy lungs

-- allergies caused by pollen, pet dander, cockroaches, and mold
+- allergies caused by dust, pollen, pet dander, cockroaches, and mold

-- infections that attack the respiratory system such as the common cold
+- infections that attack the respiratory system, like the common cold

-- certain medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs): aspirin, ibuprofen and naproxen
+- certain medications, like nonsteroidal anti-inflammatory drugs (NSAIDs) — aspirin, ibuprofen (Advil), and naproxen (Aleve)

 Physical and psychological causes of itchy lungs